 “The taste is hard to describe.
 It’s really different to native breed beef.
 The description I always use is it’s milky and creamy, it’s rich; there is more bite to it and it’s not as tender as younger meat, but it makes up for it with the flavour.”

 Ben White, business manager at Coombe Farm Organic in Somerset, sells retired dairy beef direct to the public and agrees that the flavour is stronger and more apparent, as the meat has had longer to mature.

 At Coombe Farm, the dairy cows are retired between five and 10 years old, left to graze on organic pasture for a year and then hung up for 20 to 28 days after slaughter.
 White says feeding the animal on a grass-based diet throughout its life gives it a really fine layer of fat running through it, which when cooked renders down and tastes sensational.

-Older meat is also far darker in colour then the pinky-red of the younger ones, while its flavour is deeper, stronger and the taste lingers like a good wine, according to Nemanja Borjanovic.
-The owner of London restaurants Lurra and Donostia imports older meat from Spain for his establishments.
+Older meat is also far darker in colour then the pinky-red of the younger ones, while its flavour is deeper, stronger and the taste lingers like a good wine, according to Nemanja Borjanovic, the owner of London restaurants Lurra and Donostia.

 Do breeds play a part in older meat?
 At Mindful Meats, the most common are Holsteins and Jerseys.
 Holsteins are known for their copious production of milk, while Jerseys are recognised for their butterfat.

 There are also a number of farmers raising heritage breeds such as Montbeliarde, Danish Red, Brown Swiss and Ayrshire.